 - www.ato.gov.au – Australian Taxation Office.

-- www.employment.gov.au – Department of Employment.
+- www.dese.gov.au – Department of Employment, Small Business and Training.

 - www.apprenticeshipscentre.com.au – Australia Apprenticeship Services.